emijoha/Password-Generator/README.md

 To generate passwords of different lengths or different combinations of characters, user is invited to refresh page and start with new inputs.

-Script.js file has notes on how this application will be improved.
+Script.js file has notes on how this application will be improved.git